We provide humane solutions to feral rabbit management

 We encourage mandatory education for rabbit guardians, sellers and re-homers.
 Young rabbits when not sterilized can go through a period of unruliness lasting several months.
 A guardian not realizing their little pet will again be sweet and friendly can end up dumping the bunny in a park.

-We are encouraging low-cost spay/neuter clinics and programs for rabbits.
+We encourage and facilitate low-cost spay/neuter and vaccination clinics and other supportive programs for rabbits.

 We want diligent ‘pet dumping’ laws, surveillance, reporting options, enforcement and heavy fines.